Community Living & Access Programs

 Eligibility Criteria

-• Living with an acquired brain injury
+• Adult Albertan (18-64) with an acquired brain injury

-• Resides in facility-based continuing care
+• Resides in a facility-based continuing care setting

 • Canadian citizen or permanent resident